 Todays blog post is a departure from the norm.
 Instead of writing about the usual business strategy and public procurement process tips, I'm writing about the city I live in and how it inspires me to produce my best work.

-Lichfield City is known as a city of philosophers, the home of many famous writers and poets including:
+Lichfield is famous for its non-fiction writers.
+Lichfield City is also known as a city of philosophers, the home of many famous writers and poets including: